How a Northeast Jewelry Brand Scaled to Six Figures in Four Months: A Paid Media Strategy Blueprint

 - Marketing efficiency ratio (MER = total revenue ÷ total ad spend)

-In Month 1, the focus was on data cleaning and campaign consolidation.
-Instead of running eight campaigns with 5-10 conversions per week, we identified "winner" campaigns, those meeting four criteria:
+In Month 1, the focus was on cleaning data and consolidating campaigns.
+Instead of running eight campaigns with 5-10 conversions per week, we identified "winner" campaigns—those meeting four criteria:

 - Minimum weekly conversion threshold